FENCE: Feasible Evasion Attacks on Neural Networks in Constrained Environments: Background

 \subsection{Deep Neural Networks for Classification}

 A feed-forward neural network (\ffnn) for binary classification is a function $y = F(x)$ from input $x \in R^d$ (of dimension $d$) to output $y \in \{0,1\}$.
 The parameter vector of the function is learned during the training phase using back propagation over the network layers.
 Each layer includes a matrix multiplication and non-linear activation (e.g., ReLU).
 The last layer's activation is sigmoid $\sigma$ for binary classification: $y=F(x) = \sigma(Z(x))$, where $Z(x)$ are the \emph{logits}, i.e., the output of the penultimate layer.
 We denote by $C(x)$ the predicted class for $x$.
 For multi-class classification, the last layer uses a softmax activation function.
+There are other DNN architectures for classification, such as convolutional neural networks, but in this paper we only consider \ffnn\ architectures.